localgovy/marketregular/content/blog/whats-in-season-at-toronto-farmers-markets-this-september.md

 ## Shopper tips

 - Bring bags and clean containers.
 [Brick Works](/markets/evergreen-brick-works-saturday-farmers-market) and many other halls welcome BYO.
-- Ask what’s peaking *today* — corn and peaches don’t last the whole month the same way.
+- Ask what’s good for the day of, produce cycles can change varying on the weather patterns.
-- Save markets you actually go to so next Friday’s roundup is faster.
+- Save markets and vendors you actually go to so next week's visit goes smoothly.

 Made by Canadians, for Canadians, to shop Canadian.
 Pickup coming soon.